tango-controls/tango-doc/source/getting-started/development/jtango.rst

 Maven is an Apache project and it is widely used in Java development nowdays.
 More information can be found in the Internet.
 Here we just name main features of Maven:

 First of all Maven is a build system, i.e. it automatizes the build process of the project.
-As Maven is a plugin platform various plugins are used to achieve the desired result e.g. define compilation target (aka :commnad:`javac -target 1.8`) or package the project into a single executable jar.
+As Maven is a plugin platform various plugins are used to achieve the desired result e.g. define compilation target (aka :command:`javac -target 1.8`) or package the project into a single executable jar.

 Secondly Maven automatically manages dependencies (required versions are being automatically downloaded from so called Maven central repository from the Internet).